 When you apply for a credit card, the interest rate may be one factor that influences your decision on which one to get.
-Interest rates can vary and often add a lot to the payment amount you must make, so it is a sensible decision to factor it in when selecting a credit card.
+A credit card’s interest rate can vary and affect your payment amount, so it’s wise to take it into consideration.
 However, a lot of people don’t know as much about credit card interest as they should.

 What is credit card interest?